ACF

 Chemicals Strategy for Sustainability Compliance Environment Hydrofluorocarbons HFCs Environmental Protection Agency EPA American Innovation and Manufacturing AIM

-The U.S. Environmental Protection Agency (EPA) has issued a final rule under the American Innovation and Manufacturing (AIM) Act of 2020 that sets out how certain industries may continue to use hydrofluorocarbons (HFCs) in specific applications.
-This action is part of the broader effort to phase down HFCs, which are powerful greenhouse gases that contribute to climate change.
+The U.S. Environmental Protection Agency (EPA) has issued a final rule under the American Innovation and Manufacturing (AIM) Act of 2020, detailing how certain industries may continue to use hydrofluorocarbons (HFCs) in specific applications.

 • Reviews six applications that currently receive special allowances to use HFCs.

-• Determines which of these applications will continue to be eligible for allowances.
+• Determines which of these applications will continue to be eligible for allowances going forward.

 • Updates the process for how industries can petition EPA to request eligibility for new applications in the future.

-• Revises the allocation method for allowances from 2026 onward.
+• Revises the HFC allocation method for allowances from 2026 onward.

 • Authorizes one company to produce regulated substances for export.